Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Simulation Study

-We present the \emph{difference} in the number of \textit{false negatives} within confidence sets in Figure~\ref{fig: method comparison}, where a false negative refers to a dimension that is not an argmin (non-optimal dimensions).
-We present the results with dimension $p = 100$ and a sample size $n = 1000$.
-The choice of $n$ ensures that we have risen to the power of the proposed method in the asymptotic regime.
+In Figure~\ref{fig: method comparison} we present the \emph{difference} in the number of \textit{false negatives} within confidence sets, which is computed as the number of false negatives produced in the proposed method minus that produced by a competing method.
+Here the number of false negatives is the cardinality of $\widehat{C}\backslash\Theta$.
+We set the dimensionality $p = 10^2$ and a sample size $n = 10^3$.
+A more negative value indicates a greater advantage of the proposed method over its competitor in rejecting sub-optimal dimensions.
 The number of repetitions for each simulation setting is $100$.